lapps/lapps.github.io/technical/dsl.md

 ## Putting it all together

-Assume we are unhappy with the Groovy MarkupBuilder class and we would like to write our own Builder that accepted our DSL and returned a tree of `groovy.util.Node` objects.
+Suppose we are unhappy with the Groovy MarkupBuilder class and we would like to write our own Builder that processed our DSL and returned a tree of [groovy.util.Node](http://docs.groovy-lang.org/latest/html/api/groovy/util/Node.html) objects.
 We might start with something like:

 ```groovy
 import groovy.util.Node